 - Purpose.
 Do what matters – consistently – and that defines your sense of purpose.
 Write your core strengths and go tunnel-like with them to create something lovable at work.
 It doesn’t matter if you don’t like some aspects of your job.
 To be candid: we never get an ideal job which we would truly define us at work.
 But we can always create what we love – and that is through cultivating our strengths of our work.
 And gradually, our strengths will begin to harvest a seed of purpose for also doing things that were not in sync with our areas of interest.
 The weight of purpose always trumps the dissatisfaction of overall work we feel when we are not quite ourselves.

 - Positive self-talk helps.
 What you narrate to yourself, consistently, is what you begin to display in your emotions, talks and work.
 And so, it’s very important to first treat yourself well before you begin to treat others, with care and empathy.
-Once you are comfortable with yourself, you naturally become comfortable to others as well.
-As a result, bringing your whole self to work would no more tense, especially when you are aware of how you want to communicate with your peers, colleagues, and boss and people in general.
+Once you are comfortable with yourself, you naturally become comfortable with others as well.
+As a result, bringing your whole self to work would no more be tense, especially when you are aware of how you want to communicate with your peers, colleagues, and boss and people in general.

 These are certain implied changes you can make internally – and you will be on your way to be the most productive, positive and purposeful in your career and life.